S3L1M/funblog/README.md

 * From Source (cabal): `git clone https://github.com/S3L1M/haskellog.git && cd haskellog && cabal install`
 * From Source (stack): `git clone https://github.com/S3L1Mhaskellog.git && cd haskellog && stack build --allow-different-user`

+* For more information: Check the documentation in MORE.md

 # About haskellog

 This is a simple blog software written in Haskell to demonstrate how to